jonross/kugl/docs-tmp/extending.md

 ## Coming very soon

 Generate multiple rows from one `kubectl get` response item.
-(This is done internally for the taints table, but it's not available to extensions.)
+(This is done internally for the `node_taints` table, but it's not available to extensions.)

 Write column extractors and table generators in Python.